Ancient history of Cyprus: Demetrius

 After the intervention of Ptolemy in Cyprus, which subjugated the island, Antigonus and his son Demetrius reacted against the besiegers and Demetrius led a large military operation in Cyprus.

-Demetrius was born in 336 BC and initially fought under the command of his father in 317 BCE against Eumenes, where he particularly distinguished himself.
-In 307 BCE he liberated Athens, restoring democracy there and in 306 BCE, led the war against the Ptolemies.
+Demetrius was born in 336 BC and initially fought under the command of his father in 317 BC against Eumenes, where he particularly distinguished himself.
+In 307 BC he liberated Athens, restoring democracy there and in 306 BC, led the war against the Ptolemies.
 Wishing to use Cyprus as a base for attacks against Western Asia, he sailed from Cilicia to Cyprus with a large infantry force, cavalry and naval ships.
-Meeting no resistance, he landed in the Karpasia peninsula and occupied the cities Urania and Karpasia.
-Meanwhile, Menelaus, brother of Ptolemy I Soter, the new general of the island, gathered his forces at Salamis.
+Meeting no resistance, he landed on the Karpas Peninsula and occupied the cities Urania and Karpasia.
+Meanwhile, Menelaus, brother of Ptolemy and the new general of the island, gathered his forces at Salamis.
 Ptolemy arrived to aid his brother, but was decisively defeated at the Battle of Salamis, after which Cyprus came under Antigonid control.

-Demetrius's father Antigonus Monophthalmus was killed in the Battle of Ipsus in 301 BC and Demetrius, having reorganized the army, was proclaimed King of Macedon, but was evicted by Lysimachus and Pyrrhus.
-Cyprus came once again under Ptolemaic control in 294 BC and remained under Ptolemaic rule until 58 BC, when it became a Roman province.
+Antigonus was killed in the Battle of Ipsus in 301 BC and Demetrius, having reorganized the army, was proclaimed King of Macedon, but was evicted by Lysimachus and Pyrrhus.
+Cyprus came once again under Ptolemaic control in 294 BC and mostly remained under Ptolemaic rule until 58 BC, when it became a Roman province.
 It was ruled by a series of governors sent from Egypt and sometimes formed a minor Ptolemaic kingdom during the power struggles of the 2nd and 1st centuries BC.
+Also, the Seleucid Empire briefly took the island over during the Sixth Syrian War, but gave the island back as part of a treaty arranged by the Romans.
 During this time, Cyprus forged strong commercial relationships with Athens and Alexandria, two of the most important commercial centres of antiquity.

 Full Hellenisation of Cyprus took place under Ptolemaic rule.
-During this period, the Eteocypriot and Phoenician languages disappeared, together with the old Cypriot syllabic script, which was replaced by the Greek alphabet.
+During this period, the Eteocypriot and Phoenician languages disappeared, together with the old Cypriot syllabary, which was replaced by the Greek alphabet.
 A number of cities were founded during this time.
 For example, Arsinoe was founded between old and new Paphos by Ptolemy II.
 Ptolemaic rule was rigid and exploited the island's resources to the utmost, particularly timber and copper.

-A great contemporary figure of Cypriot letters was the philosopher Zeno of Citium who was born at Kition about 336 BCE and founded the famous Stoic School of Philosophy at Athens, where he died about 263 BCE.
+A great contemporary figure of Cypriot letters was the philosopher Zeno of Citium who was born at Kition about 336 BC and founded the Stoic School of Philosophy at Athens, where he died around 263 BC.